- UCAS course code

 Advice to applicants

-Mitigating circumstances may be personal or family illness, other family circumstances, change of teachers during a course, problems with school facilities or an unusual curriculum followed by your school or college.
+Applicants submitting mitigating circumstances.
+Mitigating circumstances may be personal or family illness, other family circumstances, change of teachers during a course, problems with school facilities or an unusual curriculum followed by your Department or college.
 We recommend that information on mitigating circumstances that have affected or are likely to affect your academic performance will be included in the referee's report.
-We cannot usually take into account information that is supplied after an adverse decision has been made on an application by the admitting department.
-If you encounter mitigating circumstances after you have submitted your application, please inform the admissions staff in the department to which you applied as soon as possible.
+We cannot usually take into account information that is supplied after an adverse decision has been made on an application by the admitting Department.
+If you encounter mitigating circumstances after you have submitted your application, please inform the admissions staff in the Department to which you applied as soon as possible.
 Where mitigating circumstances have already been taken into account, for example by the relevant Exam Board, we will not be able to make further allowances.

 How your application is considered